gosha-kap/voting/README.md

 Show todays restaurants menus
 ----
-  <\t>Returns a list of menu data about all updated  restaurants menus.
+  </t>Returns a list of menu data about all updated  restaurants menus.
   Menu data is represented by List of __MenuTO__ objects, which including short restaurant info and meals items. </br>
   Example __MealTO__ Object:
 ```json